OttoOikarinen/awa-project/README.md

 3. Install dependecies using `npm install`
 4. Setup PostgreSQL.
 Docs for that can be found: https://www.postgresql.org/docs/ and start it.
 5. Create a new database following the docs.
-6. Create the tables running `\i /path/to/awa-project/app/lib/database_setup.sql`
+6. Create the tables running `\i /path/to/awa-project/app/lib/database_setup.sql` inside the new database.
 7. Change the name of .env.template to .env and fill the required variables.
 8. Run the app `npm run dev` or `pnpm run dev`
 9. Open the application in browser in localhost:3000 or whatever the provided port is.